Features

 Did the Canadian Liberal government provide diplomatic immunity for Park while he was in Canada?

 It boggles the imagination that the Canadian Government wouldn't know who Park is.
-Part of the charge against Park stems from his having given a $1 million cheque to Prime Minister Paul Martin advisor Maurice Strong, who invested it in a failing company in 1997-- while serving as UN Secretary General Kofi Annan's adviser on UN reform.
+Part of the charge against Park stems from his having given a $1 million cheque to Prime Minister Paul Martin advisor Maurice Strong, who invested it in a failing company in 1997-- while serving as UN Secretary General Kofi annan's adviser on UN reform.

 Documents indicate that Martin was a 4.5% owner in the same company for which Strong accepted Saddam's one million dollars.